isabella232/search-promote.en-1/help/c-about-design-menu/c-about-banners.md

   </tr>
   <tr>
    <td colname="col1"> <p> <img src="assets/s7_upload.png"> </p> </td>
-   <td colname="col2"> <p>Opens the <span class="wintitle"> Upload </span> dialog box where you can upload a selected digital asset from your desktop or from an external server so that you can use it as a banner. </p> <p>After you upload the asset, a publish job is automatically schedule for you in Scene7 Publishing System. </p> <p>See the table of options in <a href="../c-about-design-menu/c-about-banners.md#task_AD1E0C00A9E04B1FA819EB93288786B3" type="reference" format="dita" scope="local"> Adding a banner using Adobe Scene7 </a>. </p> <p>You can learn more about uploading and publishing of digital assets using Scene7 Publishing System. </p> <p>See <a href="https://help.adobe.com/en_US/scene7/using/WS3673AD39-098B-4f08-8A24-CA51261B7366.html" scope="external" format="html"> Upload and Publish Assets </a> in the Scene7 Publishing System User Guide. </p> </td>
+   <td colname="col2"> <p>Opens the <span class="wintitle"> Upload </span> dialog box where you can upload a selected digital asset from your desktop or from an external server so that you can use it as a banner. </p> <p>After you upload the asset, a publish job is automatically schedule for you in Scene7 Publishing System. </p> <p>See the table of options in <a href="../c-about-design-menu/c-about-banners.md#task_AD1E0C00A9E04B1FA819EB93288786B3" type="reference" format="dita" scope="local"> Adding a banner using Adobe Dynamic Media Classic </a>. </p> <p>You can learn more about uploading and publishing of digital assets using Scene7 Publishing System. </p> <p>See <a href="https://help.adobe.com/en_US/scene7/using/WS3673AD39-098B-4f08-8A24-CA51261B7366.html" scope="external" format="html"> Upload and Publish Assets </a> in the Scene7 Publishing System User Guide. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p> <img src="assets/s7_searchfield.png"> </p> </td>